ryan-c-scott/ryscomacs/elisp/helm/README.md

 ## Bugs & Improvements

-Bug reports and suggestions for improvements are always welcome.
+Bug reports and suggestions for improvements are always welcome, be sure though they are related to helm, many bugs are coming from emacs itself or other packages.
 GitHub pull requests are even better! :-)

 NOTE: When trying if something is working or not, be sure to start helm from `Emacs -Q` or even better Start it from your helm directory with `./emacs-helm.sh`.